tymm/Learning-of-Event-Timelines/README.md

 The task included the extraction of events and temporal links from a given data, deriving useful features from those events and temporal links to then train and test a random forest classifier on the extracted data.

-I worked on this project between mid-november 2013 until the 11th of april 2014 with interrupts.
+I worked on this project between mid-november 2013 and the 11th of april 2014 with interrupts.

 ## Papers
 There are a lot of scientific papers on the topic of temporal relation identification in texts.